greyxr/startup/README.md

 ## Key Features
 - Secure login
 - The ability to persistently save a game and game state
-- Ability to play the game within your browser without waiting on the server
+- Ability to play the game within your browser
+- Ability to request game information as the user plays
 - Ability to save your high scores to a leaderboard

 ## Sketches